You Don’t Have To Sit In A Cave For Hours Chanting “Om” To Meditate!

 ✔ Strengthen the connection between mind, body and soul

-And no, you don’t have to sit in a cave for hours chanting “om” to meditate!
-You can if you want (I do love an om) but meditation can be as simple as:
+And no, you don’t have to sit in a cave for hours chanting om to meditate unless you want to but meditation can be as simple as:

-3. Body scan meditation (starting from your toes to your crown, scanning each part and noticing the sensations in your body)
+Body scan meditation (intentional focus from your toes to your crown, scanning to notice the sensation in your body)

-When I first started meditating, I assumed I had to clear my mind completely and sit there in silence for 30 minutes without moving.
-Truly when you accept that thoughts will come and go and, despite this, return to the present moment, you bring so much strength to your mental resilience.
+When I first started meditating, I assumed I had to clear my mind completely and sit there in silence and stillness for 30 minutes.
+But when you accept thoughts will come and go and continue to return to the present moment, you build your mental resilience.

 Your 5-Minute Mindfulness Challenge

 If you’re new to mindfulness, start with just five minutes a day.
 Set a timer, close your eyes, and focus on your breath.
-When your mind wanders (and it will), gently bring it back.
+When your mind wanders, gently bring it back.
 That’s it.
-No pressure, no perfection — just presence.
+No pressure, no perfection, just presence.

 With love and balance my Friends x